tlambert03/pydantic-tensorstore/README.md

 ## Motivation

 [TensorStore](https://github.com/google/tensorstore) is an exceptional C++ and Python library for reading and writing large multi-dimensional arrays.
 It supports numerous storage formats (Zarr, N5, Neuroglancer Precomputed) and backends (local files, cloud storage, memory), making it incredibly powerful for scientific computing and data analysis.

-However, TensorStore has some pain points that this library addresses:
+However, TensorStore has some pain points that this library attempts to address:

 - **Poor type hinting**: TensorStore specifications are typically created as dictionaries with minimal type information, making it difficult to know what fields are available or required
 - **Complex documentation**: Creating proper TensorStore JSON spec objects often requires constantly referencing web documentation to understand the various options and their relationships
 - **Cryptic error messages**: When specifications are malformed, TensorStore errors can be difficult to interpret and debug
 - **No IDE support**: Without proper types, IDEs can't provide autocomplete, validation, or refactoring support

 **pydantic-tensorstore** solves these issues by providing: